Four-manifolds, geometries and knots: A Tits alternative for 2-knot groups

-\begin{proof} Condition (1) implies (2) by Theorem 1.13.
-If (2) holds then either $\pi'$ is finite or $\pi\cong\Phi$ or $\pi'=H$ and is a $PD_3$-group, by Theorem 15.3 and Corollary 15.3.1.
-In the latter case $H$ has a subgroup of finite index which maps onto $Z^2$, since it is virtually indicable and admits a meridianal automorphism.
-Hence $H$ is virtually poly-$Z$, by Corollary 2.13.1 (together with the remark following it).
+\begin{proof} Condition (1) implies (2) by Theorem 1.13, since an HNN extension (such as a knot group) is restrained if and only if it is ascending and the base is restrained.
+If (2) holds then either $\pi'$ is finite or $\pi\cong\Phi$ or $\pi'=B$ and is a $PD_3$-group, by Theorem 15.12 and Corollary 15.12.2.
+In the latter case $B$ has a subgroup of finite index which maps onto $\mathbb{Z}^2$, since it is virtually indicable and admits a meridianal automorphism.
+Hence $B$ is virtually poly-$Z$, by Corollary 2.13.1 (together with the remark following it).
 Hence (2) implies (6).
-If (3) holds then either $H^s(\pi;\mathbb{Z}[\pi])=0$ for all $s\geq0$ or $N$ is virtually solvable, by Proposition 3 of [Kr93'].
-Hence either $\pi$ is torsion free virtually poly-$Z$ and $h(\pi)=4$, by Theorem 8.1, or (4) holds.
-Conditions (4) and (5) imply (6) by Theorems 1.17 and 15.2, and by Theorem 15.3, respectively.
-On the other hand (6) implies (1-4). \end{proof}
+If (3) holds then either $H^s(N;\mathbb{Z}[\pi])=0$ for all $s\geq0$ or $N$ is virtually solvable \cite[Proposition 3]{[Kr93']}.
+Hence either $\pi$ is torsion-free virtually poly-$Z$ and $h(\pi)=4$, by Theorem 8.1, or (4) holds.
+If (4) holds and $\pi'$ is infinite then $h(\pi)>1$, and either $\pi\cong\Phi$, by Theorem 15.7 (if $h(\pi)=2$), or $M(K)$ is aspherical, by Theorems 1.17 and 8.1 (if $h(\pi)\geq3$).
+Hence (4) implies (6).
+Condition (5) implies (6) by Theorem 15.12.
+On the other hand (6) implies (1-5). \end{proof}

-In particular, if $K$ is a 2-knot with a minimal Seifert hypersurface, $\pi K$ is restrained and the Alexander polynomial of $K$ is nontrivial then either $\pi\cong\Phi$ or $\pi$ is torsion free virtually poly-$Z$ and $h(\pi)=4$.
+In particular, if a 2-knot $K$ has a minimal Seifert hypersurface and $\pi=\pi{K}$ is restrained then these conditions hold, by the Tits alternative for 3-manifold groups \cite{[EJ73]}.